epicentre-msf/covid19/inst/app/www/about.md

 The goal of this dashboard is to provide an epidemiological overview of the COVID-19 pandemic, incorporating data from multiple sources.

 It is being actively developed by the data science team at [Epicentre MSF](https://epicentre.msf.org/en).

-Future plans include more detailed analysis at sub-national levels and incorporation of data collected at MSF hospitals.
+For any inquiries, contact [Paul Campbell](https://twitter.com/paulcampbell91).

 The tool is built using the R programming language and the shiny web framework.
 Packages used include the tidyverse, leaflet and highcharter.

+If you are part of the MSF network, you can access further Epicentre COVID-19 content on our [Sharepoint site](https://msfintl.sharepoint.com/sites/grp-epi-proj-ncov).

 ### Current data sources